-The CA Private Key shall be backed up, stored, and recovered only by personnel in trusted roles using, at least, dual control in the physically secured environment described in 5.1.2.
+The CA Private Key shall be backed up, stored, and recovered only by personnel in trusted roles using, at least, two-party control in the physically-secured environment described in 5.1.2.

-Where multi-party control is required, at least one of the participants shall be an Administrator.
+Where two-party control is required, at least one of the participants shall be an Administrator and the other shall be an Officer.
 All participants shall serve in a trusted role as defined in Section 5.2.1.
-Multi-party control shall not be achieved using personnel that serve in the Security trusted role.